 This season brings up different emotions for each of us.
 Whether or not you’ve been craving family time—it’s different this year.
 If you plan to communicate in-person or virtually with the people you grew up with, here are a few simple tips that may help your well-being.
-Boundaries can support your relationships by front-loading yourContinue reading “A Beginner’s Guide”

 The aspen shivers.
-There are hundreds of others just like her, but she overlooks the sanctuary that surrounds her.
+There are thousands of others just like her, but she overlooks the sanctuary that surrounds her.
 She only feels her frozen bones as her costume falls to decompose.
 She is naked and alone in the forest as the land cycles into winter.

 In whatever ways grief has prepared you for this year’s wintertide, you’re not alone if you feel completely exposed to the elements.

 As all of us learn at some point in our lives, wellness is continuous action—not a destination.
 Seasons of winter, loss, and uncertainty either awake or shake us.